tarasap/TERME/README.md

 * `synthesis/` - Yosys scripts, OpenSTA configurations, and timing constraints (`.sdc`).
 * `docs/` - Deep-dive architectural documentation and module-by-module explanations.

-*(Navigate to the individual directories above for specific instructions on how to run simulations, compile software, or reproduce synthesis metrics).*